puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/setup/setup.md

 Before you get started, however, we'll walk you through a few steps to get the VM configured and running.

-The Learning VM comes in two flavors.
-You downloaded this guide with either a VMware (.vmx) file or an Open Virtualization Format (.ovf) file.
-The .vmx version works with VMware Player or VMware Workstation on Linux and Windows based machines, and VMware Fusion for Mac.
-The .ovf file is suitable for Oracle's Virtualbox as well as several other virtualization players that support this format.

-We've included instructions below for VMware Fusion, VMware Player, and Virtualbox.
+We've included instructions for VMware Fusion, VMware Player, and Virtualbox.

 If you run into issues getting the Learning VM set up, feel free to contact us